Medicare Part C Health Supplements

 Due to government policy, Medicare Advantage health plans must include coverage for hospital stays as well as outpatient procedures.
 If you use Medicare Advantage, you will have the option to choose from several different plans, depending upon your state and what is available in your area.

-While you can potentially get more extensive coverage with Medicare Part C versus basic Medicare, it’s important to understand the restrictions of each plan.
-For example:
+While you can potentially get more extensive coverage with Medicare Part C vs. basic Medicare, it’s important to understand the restrictions of each plan.

 - One of the key things to know about Medicare Part C coverage is that you cannot combine this plan with any of the Medigap supplement plans.
 If you do have Medicare Advantage, you cannot receive benefits from a Medigap supplemental policy.